 Section three: taking action

-1. First read “The Productivity Paradox” from Move To End Violence
+1. First read The Productivity Paradox from Move To End Violence

-3. Mindfulness Resources from the Domestic Violence & Mental Health Collaboration Project at Coalition Ending Gender Based Violence
+2. And check out Mindfulness Resources from the Domestic Violence & Mental Health Collaboration Project at Coalition Ending Gender Based Violence

-Three things to participate in
+Three events to participate in:

-1. Refuse To Abuse® 5K
+1. Refuse To Abuse® Game Day

 2. Race Forward Conference

-3. WSCADV Prevention Retreat
+3. WSCADV Annual Conference

-Three resources to have
+Three resources to have:

 1. In Their Shoes: Teens and Dating Violence